Technosaurus8/pookalam-worker/readme.md

 - Gemini API key and Google service account credentials are stored as Cloudflare **encrypted secrets**, never in code or git history
 - All AI-returned scores are validated server-side
-- CORS is restricted via an `ALLOWED_ORIGINS` allowlist — only the deployed Flutter Hosting URL (and local dev ports) can call this Worker
+- CORS is restricted via an `ALLOWED_ORIGINS` allowlist — only the deployed Flutter Hosting URL can call this Worker

 ## The Judging Prompt